-The ack processing mechanism of TRAM is modified for TRAM++.
-In TRAM++ as the ack (implicit nack) is received by the repair head, it checks which packets the receiver has asked for retransmission.
-If the packet is not in the cache, the repair head sends a packet called NOT REPAIRED to the receiver.
-This sub-message type forces the receiver to go for temporary re-affiliation.
-The data packet sent by the RH in response to the above type of nack, has a payload which only contains information about the higher-level repair head, also called Grand Repair Head (GRH).
+This sub-message type forces the receiver to go for temporary reaffiliation.
+The data packet sent by the RH in response to the above type of nack, has a payload which only contains information about the higher-level repair head, also called grand repair head (GRH).
 The receiver uses this information and sends a request for the missing packet to the new GRH.
 The GRH unicasts the requested data packet to the receiver.
-In TRAM, there is no notion of sending data through unicast.
-To enable this, we have added a message type called UCAST DATA.
+In TRAM, only multicast data exists so there is no notion of sending data through unicast.
+To enable this, we added a message type called UCAST_DATA.
 A flag is added to the ack packet of TRAM to differentiate between greedy and permanent ack types.

-The execution steps of TRAM++ with errors are shown in Figure 4.
+The ack processing mechanism of TRAM is modified for TRAM++.
+In TRAM++ as the ack (implicit nack) is received by the repair head, it checks which packets the receiver has asked for retransmission.
+If the packet is not in the cache, the repair head sends a packet to the receiver giving it the information that the requested packet could not be repaired and provides it with the address and port of the GRH.
+The execution steps of TRAM++ with errors are shown in Figure 3.
 The downstream processing is identical to the TRAM case except that the sender may send a unicast if some receiver had directly requested a retransmission through the temporary reaffiliation process.

-4.3.
-Experiments and Results
+5 Experiments and Results